diclophis/fasp-blockchain/README.md

   <img src='https://raw.github.com/diclophis/fasp-blockchain/master/doc/LogoABitFaster.png'/>
 </p>

-# ABitFaster: Towards a faster BitCoin blockchain
+# ABitFaster

 ## Why?
+Towards a faster BitCoin blockchain

 To securely send and receive [BitCoins](http://bitcoin.org/en/), it's important to have a full copy of the BitCoin blockchain, BitCoin's public ledger and shared history.
 However, the BitCoin blockchain is currently 9GB and growing, which is a serious impediment to new user adoption due to an initial download that can take days.